Slavery and Human Trafficking Statement

 Business Stream has a number of policies in place to guard against the risks of slavery, human trafficking, forced and bonded labour and labour rights violations.
 These policies include:

 a.
-Anti-Slavery Policy
+Modern Slavery Policy

 c.
 Recruitment Policy